hippo-digital/leeds-trinity-assessment-task/client/README.md

 ### IDE

-[Visual Studio Code](https://code.visualstudio.com/) is recommended for navigating the repo, though you can use an IDE you are familiar with.
+[Visual Studio Code](https://code.visualstudio.com/) is recommended for navigating the repo, though you can use any IDE you are familiar with.

 ### Repo
 - Clone the repository on your local machine: [like this](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)